projecthorus/sondehub-aprs-gateway/README.md

 We also block packets from the following source callsigns:
  - Any source callsign containing `WIDE`, which usually indicates a corrupted packet.

+## Timestamps
+The APRS-IS importer will parse and use timestamps included in APRS packets, e.g. the `HHMMSSh` format.
+Note that we assume that all timestamps are in UTC.
+If this is not the case, you may experience strange behaviour on the tracker!

 ## Telemetry
 Currently we do not support decoding APRS telemetry packets, though this may be added in the future.